Phone: +86-755-2357-1819 Mobile: +86-185-7640-5228 Email: sales@ominipcba.com whatsapp: +8618576405228

 Through-Hole Technology (PTH)

-Use SMT for 95% of your components to save space and reduce manufacturing time.
+Specify SMT for 95% of components to minimize footprint and manufacturing cycle times.

-ICT (In-Circuit Test): A "bed of nails" fixture checks every net on the board.
-It is expensive to set up but very fast—ideal for mass production.
+ICT (In-Circuit Test): A "bed of nails" fixture provides high-speed electrical verification for mass production.

 Contacts